CDRT/mk_docs/docs/guides/dm/dm_manage_intune.md

 Values:

+!!! info ""
-?> Valid inputs includes any time of the day in `24:MM:SS` format which can be inputted inside the textbox in the options panel.
+    Valid inputs includes any time of the day in `24:MM:SS` format which can be inputted inside the textbox in the options panel.

 ```xml
 <enabled/>